Georgia Agalina Liles Was An Amazing Person

 Mom was born to Charles and Mary Lewis of Enid Oklahoma in 1908.

 Mom was the oldest of five.
-Ernest, Carl, Charles, and Mary Kathryn (who is now on the web with her own computer) completed her family of seven!
+Ernest, Carl, Charles, and Mary Kathryn (who is now in assisted living) completed her family of seven!

 The name of Agalina has created within you a lovely, generous nature.
 You will do your utmost to help others in need, despite inconvenience or even hardship to yourself.
 You are affectionate, and respond quickly to appreciation.
 As a child you were lovable, and quite expressive.